1. Resource Library

 Average collection period calculator

-Using the interactive calculator below, we’ll calculate your average collection period.
+Use the interactive average collection period calculator below.
 Simply input your values where prompted and we’ll handle the calculation!

 Average collection period example